 Viral a couple years ago, but the Frida mom commercial is wonderful to open a discussion of postpartum. https://youtu.be/ZAtV-4_hw-w

 When choosing videos, here are some things to think about or watch out for:

-Preparation: ALWAYS “set up” the video.
-Tell them what they’re going to see, why you’re showing this video, and what they should look out for.
-For example, here’s how I set up the Injoy Stages of Labor video: “I always show this video in the first week of class, because it provides a full overview of the labor and birth process from start to finish – sort of a preview of everything we will cover during this class series.
+For example, here’s part of how I set up the Injoy Stages of Labor video: “I always show this video in the first week of class, because it provides a full overview of the labor and birth process from start to finish – sort of a preview of everything we will cover during this class series.
 You’ll see clips from three or four different families giving birth in a hospital, so you’ll see typical hospital procedures as well.
-I do want to give you a heads up: you will see a vaginal delivery of a baby – if you are uncomfortable with watching that, you can always close your eyes or turn away – but we find for many people it’s easier to see this for the first time when it’s not you or your partner giving birth.
-At the end of the third stage segment, you’ll see the delivery of the placenta.
-I think placenta’s are really cool – but it is an organ, and if you’re the sort of person who gets squeamish in the meat department of the grocery store, you may want to look away.
-But what I really like about this video is you’ll have a great opportunity to see what people in labor may look or sound like, what their partners can do to support them in labor, and how the care providers also support them.
+I do want to give you a heads up: you will see a vaginal delivery of a baby – if you are uncomfortable with watching that, you can always close your eyes or turn away – but we find for many people it’s easier to see this for the first time when it’s not you or your partner giving birth… What I really like about this video is you’ll have a great opportunity to see what people in labor may look or sound like, what their partners can do to support them in labor, and how the care providers also support them.
 I want you all to look for some ideas on what each person does to help work with and manage labor pain.”

 Be sure to also check out my posts on: